Icinga/icinga2/doc/12-distributed-monitoring-ha.md

 Before you start deploying, keep the following things in mind:

-* Your [SSL CA and certificates](12-distributed-monitoring-ha.md#manual-certificate-generation) are mandatory for secure communication
+Your [SSL CA and certificates](13-distributed-monitoring-ha.md#manual-certificate-generation) are mandatory for secure communication.

+Communication between zones requires one of these connection directions:

+* The parent zone nodes are able to connect to the child zone nodes (`parent => child`).
+* The child zone nodes are able to connect to the parent zone nodes (`parent <= child`).
+* Both connnection directions work.

+Update firewall rules and ACLs.

+* Icinga 2 master, satellite and client instances communicate using the default tcp port `5665`.

-* Get pen and paper or a drawing board and design your nodes and zones!
+Get pen and paper or a drawing board and design your nodes and zones!

+* Keep the [naming convention](13-distributed-monitoring-ha.md#cluster-naming-convention) for nodes in mind.
-    * all nodes in a cluster zone are providing high availability functionality and trust each other
+* All nodes (endpoints) in a cluster zone provide high availability functionality and trust each other.
-    * cluster zones can be built in a Top-Down-design where the child trusts the parent
+* Cluster zones can be built in a Top-Down-design where the child trusts the parent.

-    * communication between zones happens bi-directional which means that a DMZ-located node can still reach the master node, or vice versa
-* Update firewall rules and ACLs
-* Decide whether to use the built-in [configuration syncronization](12-distributed-monitoring-ha.md#cluster-zone-config-sync) or use an external tool (Puppet, Ansible, Chef, Salt, etc) to manage the configuration deployment
+Decide whether to use the built-in [configuration syncronization](13-distributed-monitoring-ha.md#cluster-zone-config-sync) or use an external tool (Puppet, Ansible, Chef, Salt, etc) to manage the configuration deployment.

 > **Tip**